-For the fourth month in a row, the Domestic market outperformed China as highest grossing territory globally.
+For the fourth month in a row, the Domestic market outperformed China as the highest-grossing territory globally.
 Domestic contributed $0.4 billion in September, mainly driven by just one main title, Marvel release SHANG-CHI AND THE LEGEND OF THE TEN RINGS with $200 million.
-First on its 3rd of September release it set a new Labor Day Weekend record.
-SHANG CHI’s three-day opening of $75.5 million and 4-day at $90 million, crushed the previous Labor Day record-holder 2007’s HALLOWEEN remake ($26.4m 3-day, $30.6m 4-day).
-Now it’s also the highest grossing film domestically since December 2019, with a current total of $207million.
+First, on its 3rd of September release, it set a new Labor Day Weekend record.
+SHANG CHI’s three-day opening of $75.5 million and 4-day at $90 million, crushing the previous Labor Day record-holder 2007’s HALLOWEEN remake ($26.4m 3-day, $30.6m 4-day).
+Now it’s also the highest-grossing film domestically since December 2019, with a current total of $207million.
 This is ahead of the pre-pandemic released BAD BOYS FOR LIFE ($206m) and pandemic hit BLACK WINDOW $184m.

 At the end of September Domestic had achieved a total of $2.5 billion for 2021, tracking -71% behind the three-year average, a total of -$6.1 billion.
 Despite domestic gaining traction in recent months, this is still less than half of China’s 2021 cume at the beginning of October with $5.4 billion.

-This positive performance was significantly lifted by two long awaited studio release, DUNE and SHANG-CHI.
+This positive performance was significantly lifted by two long-awaited studio releases, DUNE and SHANG-CHI.
 Both were responsible for a third of the monthly result.
 While still waiting for a release date in China, SHANG-CHI opened in most international territories and got impressive returns from all regions with $27million in the UK, $15 million in South Korea and $7.5 million from Mexico to name a few.
 DUNE concentrated its first wave of releases mainly in EMEA.
-The leading markets so far are Russia with $18 million, FRANCE with $17 million and Germany with $14 million in box office.
+The leading markets so far are Russia with $18 million, FRANCE with $17 million and Germany with $14 million in the box office.